-How to Subtract in Excel with a Formula
+How to Use the Subtraction Formula in Excel

 - Select the cell to display the answer.

 - Type an “=” sign to start the formula.

 - Enter the first cell value, then a “-” symbol, then the second cell value.

 - Press Enter to perform the subtraction.

 Continue reading below for more information on how to subtract in Excel, as well as view pictures of these steps.